matthewSorensen/encoder-interpolator/README.md

 ## Revision History

+### Revision 2

+Cyrus Lloyd kindly pointed out that the rev 0/1 output connector pinout actually bears absolutely no resemblance to the REE family interface - a minor oversight with no functional consequences, clearly, and not a failure of the entire raison d'être of the project.
+Revision 2 fixes this, but is as of yet untested.

 ### Revision 1

-Although revision 0 is fully functional, hardware is never perfect.
+Although revision 0 is fully functional, hardware is never perfect (see revision 2).
 Revision 1 contains two minor changes:

   * The package and footprint of the MEMS oscillator used to generate an on-board 24MHz clock signal was changed from a large 7x5mm package
     (with an incorrect footprint prone to solder bridging) to a smaller 5x3.2mm package with a correct footprint.